bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 2. In the `CasLoginModule` configuration, check that the `principalGroupName` property is set to `CallerPrincipal`.
    This is required to retrieve the username from the Bonita application.
-   Bonita BPM uses the CAS LoginModule in the JASIG implementation, so see the CAS LoginModule section of the [Jasig documentation](https://wiki.jasig.org/display/CASC/JAAS+Integration) for more information.
+   Bonita uses the CAS LoginModule in the JASIG implementation, so see the CAS LoginModule section of the [Jasig documentation](https://wiki.jasig.org/display/CASC/JAAS+Integration) for more information.
 3. Copy `cas-client-core-x.x.x.jar` from `BonitaBPMSubscription-x.x.x-deploy/cas-x.x.x-module/org/jasig/cas/main` into the `TOMCAT_HOME/server/lib` directory.
 4. Copy `commons-logging-x.x.x.jar` from `BonitaBPMSubscription-x.x.x-deploy/BonitaBPMSubscription-x.x.x-LDAP-Synchronizer/BonitaBPMSubscription-x.x.x-LDAP-Synchronizer/lib` into the `TOMCAT_HOME/server/lib` directory.
 5. Update `bonita-tenant-sp-custom.properties` from `setup/platform_conf/initial/tenant_template_engine/` if platform has not been initialized yet or `setup/platform_conf/current/tenants/[TENANT_ID]/tenant_engine/` and `setup/platform_conf/current/tenant_template_engine/`.